K3 surfaces with two involutions and low Picard number: A quartic with Picard number 2 and polarizations of degree 2 and 8

 \begin{remark} Let us explain how to produce examples such as $X_4$ above, i.e. quartic surfaces with Picard lattice isometric to $[4\; 5\; 2]$. \begin{enumerate} \item Construct curves $C$ and $D$ in $Q\subset \IP^3$, where $Q$ is the quadric defined by $xy=wz$, with the following properties. \begin{enumerate} \item On $\IP^1\times \IP^1$, define coordinates $x_0,x_1$ and $y_0,y_1$.
 Define the curve $D'\subset \IP^1\times \IP^1$ of bidegree $(2,1)$ by $g:=x_0^2y_1-x_1^2y_0$.
 This is a curve of genus 0. \item Define another random smooth integral curve $C'\subset \IP^1\times\IP^1$ by $f=0$, where $f$ is some polynomial of bidegree $(2,3)$.
 This is a curve of genus $2$. \item The union $C'\cup D'$ will be defined by an equation of bidegree $(4,4)$. \item The image $C$ of $C'$ under the Segre embedding $\IP^1\times\IP^1 \to Q \subset \IP^3$ given by has degree $5$ and genus $2$.
-Analogously, the image $D$ of $D'$ under the Segre embedding is a twisted cubic. \end{enumerate} \item The union of the two curves $C'\cup D'$ is defined by an equation of bidegree (4,4) and so the image of this union in $Q$ is given by the zero set of a quartic polynomial.
-Hence, this defines a quartic hypersurface $X\subset \IP^3$ containing both curves $C$ and $D$. \item The holomorphic involution on $X$ is induced by the double cover model given by the linear system $|C|$. \item It remains to check that the surface $X$ is smooth and that the Picard number equals 2.
-Generically this will indeed be the case. \end{enumerate} The file \texttt{ConstructionQuartic} at \href{https://github.com/danielplatt/quartic-k3-with-involution}{github.com/danielplatt/quartic-k3-with-involution} can be used to randomly generate candidates for $f$ and check if the resulting quartic K3 surface has Picard number equal to~$2$.
+Analogously, the image $D$ of $D'$ under the Segre embedding is a twisted cubic. \end{enumerate} \item The union of the two curves $C'\cup D'$ is defined by an equation of bidegree (4,4) and so the image of this union in $Q$ is given by the zero set of a quartic polynomial $h$.
+Hence, $h$ defines a quartic hypersurface $X\subset \IP^3$ containing both curves $C$ and $D$. \item The holomorphic involution on $X$ is induced by the double cover model given by the linear system $|C|$. \item It remains to check that the surface $X$ is smooth and that the Picard number equals 2.
+Generically this will indeed be the case. \end{enumerate}

+The file \texttt{ConstructionQuartic} at \href{https://github.com/danielplatt/quartic-k3-with-involution}{github.com/danielplatt/quartic-k3-with-involution} can be used to randomly generate candidates for $f$ and check if the resulting quartic K3 surface has Picard number equal to~$2$.
 This generates many examples of quartic K3 surfaces with commuting holomorphic and anti-holomorphic involutions and Picard number equal to~$2$.

 In our case, we got the curve $C'\subset \IP^1\times\IP^1$ defined by the equation $f=0$, where